romaingd/ICLR_2018/02-Belinkov-2018-Noise_breaks_Neural_Machine_Translation.md

 <br>

 * The robust training is sensitive to the kind of noise.
-Among the scrambling methods, more noise helps in training.
+Among the scrambling methods, "harder" types of noise helps in training.

-* **The three classes of noise are not mutually beneficial.** In particular, only models trained on natural noise can reasonably translate natural noise at test time.
+* **Training on one class of noise does not improve performance on other classes.** In particular, only models trained on natural noise can reasonably translate natural noise at test time.

 * This indicates an **important difference between computational models and human performance**, since humans are able to decipher random letter orderings